Querying Records

 Industry = TextField()

-# Create a query for all fields
+# Create a query for all records

 query = Account.query()